Email FacebookTwitterMenu burgerClose thin

 Understanding Defined Benefit Plans

 In a defined benefit plan, a company takes charge of its workers’ retirement income.
 Using a formula based on each worker’s salary, age and time with the company, an employer will pay into and manage a retirement plan.
-In retirement, the workers draw a dependable check from the company plan, regardless of how the market performs, which makes the benefits defined.
+In retirement, the workers draw a dependable check from the company plan, regardless of how the market performs, which defines the benefits.
 The company bears the risk of stock market fluctuations, meaning that the worker doesn’t have to worry that a downturn will make retirement unaffordable.

 Nowadays, having a generous 401(k) with a high employer match is the new gold standard for employees.
 In addition, more and more workers are hopping from job to job every few years rather than staying for the long haul.
-This has led to the shift in responsibility from employers to employees.
+This has led to a shift in responsibility from employers to employees.

 Many of today’s remaining defined benefit plans have been “frozen.”
 This means the company is phasing out its retirement plan, though it’s waiting to do so until the enrollees surpass the age requirement.
 In a “soft freeze,” no new employees can join the plan, but workers already participating in it continue to accrue benefits.
 In a “hard freeze,” a company closes the plan to new employees and freezes benefit accrual, too.